With abortion in jeopardy, minority women have most to lose

 When it comes to the effect on minority women, the numbers are unambiguous.
 In Mississippi, people of color comprise 44% of the population but 81% of women receiving abortions, according to the Kaiser Family Foundation, which tracks health statistics.

 In Texas, they’re 59% of the population and 74% of those receiving abortions.
 The numbers in Alabama are 35% and 69%.
-In Louisiana, minorities represent 42% of the population, according to the state Health Department, and about 72% of those receiving abortions.
+In Louisiana, people of color represent 42% of the population, according to the state Health Department, and about 72% of those receiving abortions.

 “Abortion restrictions are racist,” said Cathy Torres, an organizing manager with Frontera Fund, a Texas organization that helps women pay for abortions.
 “They directly impact people of color, Black, brown, Indigenous people ... people who are trying to make ends meet.”

-Note: EDITOR’S NOTE — This is an updated version of a story released earlier this year.